Cucumber and mint ice-cream. Is that for real? Mixing savoury and sweet in ice-cream? Yes you bet your boots it’s for real and it is delicious!

 - 2 tbsp chopped fresh mint

-- Pour the cream into a pan and bring to the boil, lower heat and simmer.
-Add the yogurt, honey and chopped mint and still until the honey has completely dissolved.
+- Pour the cream into a pan with mint and bring to the boil, lower heat and simmer.
+Add the yogurt and honey and stir until the honey has completely dissolved.
 Set aside to cool completely.

 - Peel half of the cucumber as you only want some of the green skin not all of it.
 Remove the seeds and core.